 The purpose of the fifth precept is to help you observe the other four.
 It, like the others, is not a commandment or a rule, but rather a 2,500-year-old suggestion.
 The issue is heedlessness, not whether the precept applies to that one glass of wine at dinner or the joint you share with your sweetie.
 Can you consistently keep your mind focused on cultivating kindness, compassion, wisdom, and the practice that gets you there?
 If so, stop fretting about the rules and keep imbibing.
 After all, it’s not about Buddhism—it’s about enlightenment.

-—Allan Badiner Zen practitioner, Tricycle contributing editor, and teacher at
+—Allan Badiner Zen practitioner, Tricycle contributing editor

 In our lineage the fifth precept is usually read this way: “A disciple of the Buddha does not intoxicate mind or body of self or others.”
 This broadens the precept to refer not only to what we usually think of as intoxication (intoxication of body) but also to mental intoxication, that is, intoxication with doctrines or enthusiasms of any sort, and it includes trying to intoxicate others with these things.
 So it’s often understood to be a cautionary precept for Zen students and especially for teachers: do not intoxicate yourself or others with your practice or your teachings, drawing others into your orbit in a cult-like manner.
 Be modest and down to earth.